STATEMENT OF INTENT

 What is the focus of Municipal Enquiry?

-If it is increasingly untenable to ‘manage’ local ‘development’ in the UK using the same hierarchical, disrespectful and unjust approaches that have led communities into this current situation – how are people and groups currently responding to what is now an urgent need for more participatory, just and democratic spaces for discussion, decision-making and public action in local settings?
+If it is increasingly untenable to ‘manage’ local ‘development’ in the UK using the same hierarchical, disrespectful and unjust approaches that have led communities into this current situation – so how are people and groups currently responding to what is now an urgent need for more participatory, just and democratic spaces for discussion, decision-making and public action in local settings?

 Municipal Enquiry will examine the roles that local development professionals, community organisers, local government officials, politicians and charitable funders play - investigating the impacts of the hierarchies and differentials of power that still exist between them.
 It will look at these and other inequalities in local places - analysing how they interact with these processes of change.
 More widely, Municipal Enquiry will investigate the array of alternative and combined forms of grassroots, municipal and community power and the types of institutions, alliances and relationships that will be necessary to support a transition towards more equitable, politically democratic and environmentally just futures.